daviddao/spatial-transformer-tensorflow/README.md

     theta: float
         The output of the
         localisation network should be [num_batch, 6].
-    downsample_factor : float
-        A value of 1 will keep the original size of the image Values larger than 1 will downsample the image.
-        Values below 1 will upsample the image example image: height = 100, width = 200
-        downsample_factor = 2
-        output image will then be 50, 100
+    out_size: tuple of two ints
+        The size of the output of the network

 #### Notes